 * The Medik Awas card alerts medical personnel to specific medical problems of registrants.
 It is useful for those with diabetes since it contains important information like your medical conditions and the medications you are on.
 Speak to your doctor to enroll you in the Medik Awas scheme or visit

 Insulated cooler bag

 Oral diabetes medications or other oral medications (if any)

 Snacks to cope with hypoglycaemia

 Changes in your travel itinerary or transportation delays can affect when you have your next meal, and in turn, your medication.
 It is important to have carbohydrate foods available at hand to treat hypoglycaemia.
 Have a variety of carbohydrate snacks at hand.

-Quick-acting carbohydrates: Fruit juices, sugar-coated jellied sweets and soft drinks (not the diet version).
-These quick-acting carbohydrates will raise your blood glucose level rapidly.
+Quick-acting carbohydrates: Fruit juices, sugar-coated jellied sweets and soft drinks (not the diet version)

 See previous page for